How to back up your computer to prevent data loss

 If you don’t have an external drive handy, check your iCloud settings immediately.
 Go to System Settings and click your name at the top to see if “iCloud Drive” is enabled for your Documents and Desktop folders.
 If it is, your files are being uploaded to Apple’s servers as you work.

 However, keep in mind that iCloud does not back up your entire system.
-It only protects the specific files you have opted into syncing.
-You should still manually copy your most important creative projects or tax returns to a physical USB drive if you can.
-A single cloud sync error can leave you empty-handed if your hardware fails unexpectedly.
+It only protects the specific files and folders you have opted into syncing.
+You should still manually copy your most important creative projects or large video libraries to a physical drive for maximum security.